Loo Academy

 Certain plants have been proven to remove moisture from the air.

-Plants like English ivy and Boston ferns, among many others, can cut down the humidity of your bathroom while adding some style to the space.
+Plants like English ivy and Boston ferns, among many other houseplants, can cut down the humidity of your bathroom while adding some style to the space.

 It’s hard to gauge just how much moisture these plants can remove from the air, so it’s hard to know how effective they will be in certain conditions.